Sony alpha lenses for backpackers & hikers

 If the answer is yes, consider the following.
 You may also want to bypass the 24-70mm f/4 lens and look at the 24-240mm.
 As I said earlier, a large focal range will usually sacrifice some clarity around the edges, so keep that in mind.

 My top choice here for quality is the fixed-aperture FE 70-200mm f/4 G OSS lens.
 Because it starts at 70mm, you’ll definitely need to carry at least one more lens to give you wider shots.
 This moisture & dust resistant optically-stabilized lens is the largest lens in the lineup here.
 But when I’m carrying only camera gear and not overnight gear as well, this is the telephoto zoom I carry.
 This lens features specialized glass elements and coatings to keep your images sharper throughout the focal range and without introducing any aberrations.
 It does weigh a hefty 29.6 ounces (heavier than the equivalent Canon DSLR lens), is 6.9″ long, and 3.15″ in diameter.
 But it’s the best telephoto zoom for hiking & backpacking with Sony Alpha cameras given the attributes we’re looking for.
-You can find this lens at Amazon for $1,398.
+Purchase:

 This is your lens if you just want one lens to cover the range from 24mm to above 200mm.
 This variable-aperture & optically-stabilized lens is really compact & light given its focal range.
 It does have a variable aperture, so you’ll only be able to open up to f/6.3 at the longer focal lengths.
 This lens is also lacking the lens coatings & extra low dispersion elements that the more expensive lenses offer.
 But it’s smaller and cheaper, so depending on your use it may be a great option.
 This lens is 3.2″ x 4.7″ and weighs 27.5 ounces.
 Check it out on Amazon for a deal at $898.

 You’ll get a 27-300mm focal range out of this optically-stabilized lens.
 With this great range, the only other lens you’ll need is the 10-18mm wide zoom.
 Now you’ve got it all covered!
 This lens has multiple quality glass elements to reduce aberrations and maximize sharpness.
 One feature I like – a zoom lock button, so that the barrel won’t creep as you’re carrying this over your shoulder.
 It also features the same small size & weight of other E lenses – 2.7″ x 3.8″ and just a squeak over a pound at 16.2 ounces.
-Find this lens on Amazon for $748.
+Purchase:

 I thought you just said to carry zoom lenses instead of primes to give you a larger focal range?